 If there’s not a local dealer that has your undying loyalty, shop around for a deal!

-I do feel like it’s also important to say here that there’s nothing wrong with a less expensive serger–my two entry-level sergers were workhorses for YEARS with no complaints.
+It’s also important to say that there’s nothing wrong with a less expensive serger–my two entry-level sergers were workhorses for YEARS with no complaints.

 - Did you have to thread the machine and set tensions yourself?
 Or did the machine practically do it for you?